d-bl/GroundForge/Reversed-engineering-of-patterns.md

 The image below tries to show how dissect a pair diagram as if it is a thread diagram.
 The blue shapes enclose stitches with two pairs alias threads.
-The read shapes collect stitches into a repeat that matches a `brick` matrix:
+The red shapes collect stitches into a repeat with three rows of the diagonal base pattern, its matrix:

     5-
     -5
     5-

+The weaving base pattern has always a checkerboard tiling.
+The diagonal base pattern needs a brick tiling with an odd number of rows and a checkeboard tiling with an even number of rows.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/disect-pairs-as-threads.png)